Anjali25112/FAASOS-DUMMY-DATASET-ANALYSIS/README.md

 ## To assess order patterns, delivery performance, and customer behavior for January 2021, with the aim of improving delivery reliability, retention, and peak-time operations.
-- What this project is about
+- What this project is about?
 This project analyzes Faasos’ food delivery operations in January 2021 across five major Indian cities (Bangalore, Delhi, Kolkata, Mumbai, New Delhi), focusing on order patterns, delivery performance, and customer behavior.

 It identifies inefficiencies in order processing, geographic and temporal trends in cancellations, and driver performance variations.